-First, we find that the structural classes associated with common folds tend to be more regular.
-The α/β class is the most regular, with structures required to have interleaving pattern of $\alpha\text{-}\beta$ throughout.
-Only three of the α/β folds catalogued are unique, whereas 19 are common.
-We draw all the unique and many of the 19 common α/β folds in Figure 2.
-The common α/β folds include well-known symmetrical structures, such as the TIM barrel and the Rossmann fold, whereas two of the three unique are clearly much more complex.
+Firstly, we find that the structural classes associated with common folds tend to be more regular.
+The alpha/beta class is the most regular, with structures required to have interleaving pattern of alphabeta throughout.
+Only three of alpha/beta folds are unique whereas 19 are common.
+We draw all the unique and many of the 19 common alpha/beta folds in the figure.
+The common alpha/beta folds include well-known symmetrical structures, such as the TIM barrel and the Rossmann fold, whereas two of the three unique are clearly much more complex.
 The third is barnstar (1brs, 3.006), which inhibits the toxic barnase.
 Conversely, the structural class that is most enriched in the unique folds is that of "small" proteins.
 These tend to have unusual structures dominated by metal or disulfide stabilization.

-Finally, we visually analyzed the all- α (class 1), all- β proteins (2), and mixed non-interleaving helix-sheet proteins (4 and 5).
-The common folds are again associated with a number of the well-known regular structures: the Ig fold (1ajw, 2.001), the OB fold (2prd, 2.029), the DNA-binding three-helix bundle (1a5j, 1.004), and the sevenbladed propeller (1got, 2.051).
+Finally, we visually analyzed the all-alpha (class 1), all-beta proteins (2), and mixed noninterleaving helix-sheet proteins (4 and 5)..
+The common folds again are associated with a number of the well-known regular structures: the Ig fold (1ajw, 2.001), the OB fold (2prd, 2.029), the DNA-binding 3helix bundle (1a5j, 1.004), and the 7-bladed propeller (1got, 2.051).
 In contrast, there are number of very complex structures associated with the unique folds.
-Complete images are on the associated website, and we highlight a number of notable cases in the figure.
+Complete images are on the associated website and we highlight a number of notable cases in the figure.